tejasbijawe07/DevOps-Practice/4-Docker/day26- Multi-Stage Builds & Docker Hub/README.md

      - This makes rebuilds much faster.

 - `CMD ["npm", "start"]` - Defines the default command that runs when a container starts, which executes the "start" script from package.json.

 #### 3. Build the image-

       docker build -t node-single .

+- `docker build` - tells docker to create an image from Dockerfile.
+- `-t` - adds a tag(name) to image.
+- `.` - use the current directory as build context.

 #### 4. Run the container-